-The benefit year is January 1st to December 31st.
-All claims must be received by our insurer within 90 days of the end of the benefit year- that is, by March 31st.
-Claims after this date will not be eligible for consideration.
+The benefit year is from January 1st to December 31st.
+All claims must be received by our insurer within 90 days of the end of the benefit year, March 31st or 90 days following the last day of coverage.
+Claims received after this date will not be paid.

 - Sign in to the Manulife Plan Member Secure site.
 Under Group Benefits and Retirement select My Group Benefits.

 - If you are already registered on the Plan Member Secure Site, enter your plan contract number (85210), your member certificate number (McGill ID) and your password.